WE ARE F**LS

 We make it collaboratively.
 We perform it collaboratively.
 And we write, design, devise, direct, manage, market, fundraise, budget, tweet, tour book, teach, schmooze, promote and play collaboratively.
-With a little help from our friends.

 Kate is a true armchair revolutionary with strong (but flexible) principles and a heart of gold.
 She is wholeheartedly dedicated to The Cause.
 And her short fringe, which she feel reflects her revolutionary nature in a subtle yet stylish manner.
 She is truly ‘Down With The Kids’, and knows all of the latest groovy club moves, such as ‘The Jive’, and ‘The Rump Shaker’.
 Being hungry is not an option for Fringe-Fool so she always knows where the nearest toaster is.
 In her spare time she likes to munch on toasted rye bread from the local bread coop whilst dreaming of a post-capitalist-non-hierarchical-feminist-utopia.

 Sofia is sometimes referred to as the ‘Einstein’ of the group, and people often stare at her in the street and gasp in wonder at her lustrous and flowing angel locks, but she doesn’t like to draw attention to herself.
 She is a natural decision maker (but likes to take time trying out all of the options) and a tough nut to crack, but sometimes in this culture people misunderstand her way of expressing, so she is working on her ‘soft voice’.
 In her spare time she likes to down a shot of tequila and sing along to ballads, whilst solving advanced sudoku puzzles.
 She is a Swedish rhythmic gymnastics champion.
 Actually.